 However, if your web design needs are very simple, Canva can work out as a good Wix alternative.

-This is because in addition to letting you visuals and videos, Canva actually gives users a website building feature.
+This is because in addition to letting you create visual assets and videos, Canva actually gives users a website-building feature.

 Now, it has to be said that this is an extremely simple tool that only lets you build one-page sites — but if all you need is a simple portfolio or resume site, it will do the trick nicely.

 There are two advantages of using Canva over Wix.
-One is price: it’s considerably cheaper.
+First, it’s considerably cheaper.

-The other is the range of other features it gives you in addition to its web design tool — a presentation maker, video editor, drawing tool, document editor etc. These are all extremely useful tools for any business (and they’re very easy to use too).
+Second, it gives you a huge range of other really useful features in addition to its web design tool — a presentation maker, video editor, drawing tool, document editor, AI content creation features, and more.
+These all work great for any business (and they’re very easy to use too).

-Given that many people are interested in Wix because of its selling features, a lot of the alternatives I’ve highlighted above are solutions that let you build a standalone store.
+Given that many people use Wix because of its selling features, a lot of the alternatives I’ve highlighted above are solutions that let you build a standalone store.

 Online marketplaces like Amazon, Etsy and eBay differ from these, because they ARE online stores — and enormous ones at that.